 How to crop a video in Premiere Pro.

-As mentioned in the introduction there can be several reasons to choose to crop your video.
+As mentioned in the introduction there can be several reasons to crop your video in Premiere Pro.
 In the next steps, I will show you how to crop a video clip to get cinematic black bars for a widescreen ratio.
-Also, I will show you how to fit 2 video clips on a split-screen.
+Also, I will show you how to fit two video clips in a split-screen.

 Import your video clips in Premiere Pro

 To crop your video clip you need to import your content in your Project panel of Adobe Premiere Pro.
 Importing your video clips in Premiere Pro can be done in different ways.
 You can double click in your project panel, hit command i/control i for windows, or choose File > import.